KyleAMathews/blog/src/pages/2019-03-31---new-design-cooper-hewitt/index.md

 ## Typeface

-For the redesign, I used on of my all time favorite typefaces, Cooper Hewitt.
+For the redesign, I used one of my all time favorite typefaces, Cooper Hewitt.
 [Cooper Hewitt](https://www.cooperhewitt.org/) is a design museum in NYC (that I really want to visit some time — design museums tend to be favorites).
 At some point in the past few years, they did a rebrand and commissioned a custom typeface as part of that.
 Apparently as a design museum, they feel it appropriate to share as widely as possible all designs they create so they [open sourced the typeface](https://www.cooperhewitt.org/open-source-at-cooper-hewitt/cooper-hewitt-the-typeface-by-chester-jenkins/).
 Jeremiah Shoaf from [Typewolf](https://www.typewolf.com/) says it's his favorite open source font.

 I've been looking for a chance to use it in a project and this felt like the perfect opportunity.